pablogila/qrotor/README.md

 ## With pip

-Install or upgrade ATON with
+Install or upgrade QRotor with
 ```bash
 pip install qrotor -U
 ```